rebecawriter/rebecawriter.github.io/about.md

 Make yourself at home; I’ll put the kettle on<span class = "asterisks">*</span>.

-**I’m Rebeca,** a freelance writer.
+**I’m Rebeca Moss,** a freelance writer.
 From my little flat in Edinburgh, I produce sparkling copy for agencies and small businesses.

 **Before I set up my home office,** I worked for three years at a PR and digital marketing agency.
 I’ve developed impactful copy and campaigns for businesses across many industries, including: